mercadopago/devsite-docs/guides/adobe-commerce/cho-api-credits.en.md

 ----[mlb]----
 # Parcelamento via Pix em até 12x
-With Checkout API, it is possible to offer **Parcelamento via Pix em até 12x**.
+With Checkout Transparente, it is possible to offer **Parcelamento via Pix em até 12x**.
 With this line of credit, administered by Mercado Pago, the payment is credited in full to the seller's account, while the customer can choose to pay in up to 12 fixed monthly installments, no card needed.
-Currently, Parcelamento via Pix em até 12x is offered in our [Checkout Pro](/developers/en/docs/checkout-pro/landing), and now it is also possible to access directly from the store checkout by Checkout API.
+Currently, Parcelamento via Pix em até 12x is offered in our [Checkout Pro](/developers/en/docs/checkout-pro/landing), and now it is also possible to access directly from the store checkout by Checkout Transparente.

 If you want to show Parcelamento via Pix em até 12x in the store's checkout, follow the steps below.